 Some numbers about the Anton Pannekoek Institute

 The Anton Pannekoek Institute for Astronomy is one of eight research institutes in the Faculty of Science at the University of Amsterdam.
-The institute is home to approximately 90 employees in total: 15 staff members, 65 PhD students and Postdoctoral researchers and 10 supporting staff.
-Furthermore, each year approximately 30-35 master students enter the Astronomy and Astrophysics track.
-The employees of the institute publish approximately 170 peer reviewed scientific articles and 7 PhD theses per year.
+The institute is home to :

-The daily affairs and the overall responsibility of the institute is covered by the director, the institute manager and the management team.
-Monthly staff meetings are held to engage all staff.
-The institute's PhD/postdoc Council organizes input from our non-tenured researchers.
+Daily affairs and the overall responsibility of the institute is overseen by the director, the institute manager and the management team.
+Monthly meetings are held for staff members to contribute their input and input from our non-tenured researchers are voiced by the institute's PhD/postdoc Council .

-Members of the institute contribute to the organization of the university by service on various standing and ad-hoc committees, such as exam and curriculum committees and the works council.
+Members of the institute contribute to the university through service on various standing and ad-hoc committees, such as exam and curriculum committees and the works council.
 Members of the institute's PhD/postdoc Council also have a seat in the PhD/postdoc Council of the faculty.